 Empanadas are one of the most popular dishes in Latin America and Spain, becoming part of the daily gastronomy of these regions.
 You can fry or bake them with a salty or sweet filling, so today, you will learn how to store empanadas in any case.

 Due to their filling, the empanadas should not be left for more than 2 hours at room temperature, although you can keep them in a heater for up to 12 hours.
 After that, you can place them in the fridge for 3 days or frozen for 3 months.
 You can also store the empanada dough with or without filling it in the refrigerator or freezer.

 If you want to know the proper way to preserve empanadas, I invite you to continue reading.

 Table of Contents

-- How to preserve cooked empanadas?
+- How to store cooked empanadas and samosas

-- How to reheat empanadas?
+- How to reheat empanadas and samosas?

 - How do you know if an empanada is bad?

 - What is the best way to preserve empanadas?